metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 * Introduce the data to process
 * Download gtdb!
-* Set a working directory to a volume like ~/mgc_workdir/
+* Set a working directory to a volume : ~/mgcourse/ should link to /vol/mgcourse !!!

 * Explain sections of the config